 Joe Cervantes grew up on his family’s farm in La Mesa, New Mexico where his earliest lessons took root.
 As a young man, he worked the fields and learned the importance of hard work, determination, and responsibility.
 Farm life presented many opportunities for serving others, an ethic instilled at an early age and one that informed his life-decisions.

-Before attending UNM Law School, Joe worked as an architect building schools in Sunland Park and Anthony, New Mexico.
+Before attending UNM Law School, Joe worked for an architectural firm building three schools in Sunland Park and Anthony, New Mexico.
 He understood the significance of building a foundation block by block with a single and shared vision, a value that would influence his own vision for a better New Mexico.

 After law school he joined New Mexico’s largest law firm, and there tackled some of the most complex lawsuits in the State.
 Wanting to raise his family close to home, he returned to Doña Ana County to establish his own law firm and continues to be active in the family farm with his brother, sister and father.